-Potter’s quiet leadership can succeed at new Chelsea
+Lars Sivertsen believes Graham Potter’s quiet leadership could succeed at Chelsea.

 Gentle Graham Potter may not sound like a typical Chelsea manager, but that’s exactly why he’s there, says Betsson expert Lars Sivertsen.